Estimating the size of a hidden finite set: large-sample behavior of estimators: Abstract

 A generalization of binomial models allows for heterogeneity in the inclusion, or ``success'' probabilities $p$, that is, when the sampling is not uniformly at random. \citet{horvitz1952generalization} proposed unbiased estimators for population means and totals under the setting of sampling without replacement from finite population, where the selection probabilities can be unequal.
 The Horvitz-Thompson (HT) estimator for the population total is $\wh N = \sum_{i\in s}{1}/{p_i}$, where $p_i = \E(\indicator{i\in s})$ is the probability that unit $i\in U$ is sampled in $s$.
 The estimator $\wh N$ is unbiased for the total population size $N$.
 This estimator and its variants have been applied to the estimation of animal abundance \citep{borchers1998horvitz} and other fields.
 We consider a deterministic sample size $n$.
 Then the variance of $\wh N$ is \citep{horvitz1952generalization}

-where $p_{ij}$ is the joint probability that units $i$ and $j$ are both in the sampled set $s$, and $p_{ii}=p_i$ \citep{horvitz1952generalization}.
+where $p_{ij}$ is the joint probability that units $i$ and $j$ are both in the sampled set $s$, and $p_{ii}=p_i$.
 The finite-population regime amounts to letting $p_i\rightarrow 1$ for any $i$.
 Under the infill regime, $p_i, p_{ij}, N$ are fixed and the number of repeated samples $k_t\rightarrow\infty$.
 Under the outfill regime, $N$ and $n$ both increase to infinity such that $n/N\rightarrow c\in (0,1)$.
 Figure \ref{fig:ht} shows the non-uniform sampling mechanism under each regime.

 Specifically, we consider the following setting to illustrate the asymptotic behavior of the HT estimator.
 Suppose $U$ consists of $H$ clusters, where the $h$th cluster has $N_h$ units.
 We assume that $H$ is known in advance, while $N_h$ is observed only if a unit from cluster $h$ is sampled.
 In each sample, a total of $n$ units are sampled from $U$ by the following procedure: first a cluster $h$ is drawn uniformly at random each with probability $1/H$.
 Then one unit is drawn from the $N_h$ units in that cluster, also uniformly at random, without replacement.
-An observation on sample $s$ consists of the units in $s$, their group membership, and the sizes of groups that they belong to.
+We assume that $\min_{h \in [H]}N_h>n$.
+An observation on sample $s$ consists of the units in $s$, their cluster membership, and the sizes of clusters that they belong to.